A Visual Representation-guided Framework with Global Affinity for Weakly Supervised Salient Object Detection: Introduction

 \item [2.]
 A novel GSA loss function that maintains the high semantic similarities within the salient objects and within backgrounds is proposed, guiding the model to perceive the accurate structure of the salient objects.

 \item [3.]
-The experimental results demonstrate that our method that only utilizes scribble annotations without introducing any extra label outperforms the state-of-the-art weakly supervised SOD methods.
-Moreover, our method is comparable or even superior to the state-of-the-art fully supervised method.
+The proposed method that only utilizes scribble annotations without introducing any extra label outperforms the state-of-the-art weakly supervised SOD methods.
+Moreover, It is comparable or even superior to the state-of-the-art fully supervised method.

 \end{itemize}